joyceagong/fhir-patient-finder-synthea/README.md

 ```

-This will start the app on port 5000.
-You can open your preferred browser and see the app running on `http://localhost:5000`
+This will start the app on port "FHIR_PORT".
+You can open your preferred browser and see the app running on `http://localhost:FHIR_PORT` replace the FHIR_PORT with the actual port number assigned to you.
+The exact URL to the app can also be found on the terminal output after running the app.